partigabor/partigabor.github.io/content/posts/latex-multiscript.md

 +++
-title = "How to set up LaTeX for Multiscripted Documents." author = "Gabor Parti" date = "2023-01-01" weight = 11
+title = "How to set up LaTeX for Multiscripted Documents" author = "Gabor Parti" date = "2023-01-01" weight = 11